kvalle/writings/original-lisp.md

 ### Evaluating `atom`

-The next case, `atom` determines whether the value of `e` is atomic or not.
+The next case, `atom` determines whether the value of `exp` is atomic or not.

 ```python
 def atom(exp, env):